 The Brown and White has reported that wait times to vote for on-campus addresses have consistently surpassed two hours for general elections since at least 2008 when they reached three hours.

-According to the Presidential Commission on Election Administration, no citizen should have to wait more than 30 minutes to vote
+According to the Presidential Commission on Election Administration, no citizen should have to wait more than 30 minutes to vote.

 Brian Fife, the chair of Lehigh’s political science department, said the wait time students experienced was disappointing and shouldn’t have occurred.

-“That’s not how to field elections at the local level,” he said before questioning why the county didn’t provide more personnel and machines at the Banana Factory despite ample data suggesting higher voter turnout.
+“That’s not how to field elections at the local level,” he said before questioning why the county didn’t provide more personnel and machines at the Banana Factory despite ample data indicating higher voter turnout.

 All other South Side polling stations opened with two voting machines, and a voting machine also broke at the Cathedral Church of the Nativity.